Image-X-Institute/TopasOpt/docsrc/next_steps.md

 class NewOptimiser(TopasOptBaseClass):
    # your code here
 ```

 The Base class contains all the basic functionality an optimser will need, such as generating models, reading results, etc. This inheritance mechanism makes it fairly quick to set up new algorithms, e.g. the implementation of the Nelder-Mead algorithm requires only 45 lines of code.

 You can look through the source code to see how the different optimisers are implemented.

-## Assess and handle noise in the objective function
+## Assess noise in the objective function

+You can use your GenerateTopasScripts function to create 10 identical scripts, run them all, and then assess the reslts with TopasObjectiveFunction.
+If the noise in the objective function is higher than the precision you would ultimately like to converge to then you are unlikely to get a great result.
+E.g. if the noise in the objective function is 20% and you hope to be within 10% of the true optimum you are in trouble.
+For the Bayesian optimiser, you may be able to handle noise by increasing bayes_GP_alpha.